mono/SkiaSharp/README.md

 ## Using SkiaSharp

-SkiaSharp is available as a convenience NuGet package, to use install the package like this:
+SkiaSharp is available as a convenient NuGet package, to use install the package like this:

 ```
 nuget install SkiaSharp